fclabs/aws-terraform-exercises/exam-tips/iam/readme.md

   * Policies
   * Roles

+### Groups
+* Used to organize the relation beween different job-roles and users .
+* Groups can contain only users.
+The cannot contain other groups.
+* Users can belomg to many groups
+* A user that belong to a group with have the same policies of the group.
+If belongs to many groups, it will have the union of all groups policies.
 ### Power Users
 * Power users are users with an Admin Role to manage all AWS resources except IAM.